wp-plugins/related-youtube-videos/readme.txt

 // Configuring the request
 $args = $RYV->validateConfiguration(
   array(
     'width'                 => 720,         // (numeric)  Width of the HTML video object 'height'                => 480,         // (numeric)  Height of the HTML video object 'orderBy'               => 'relevance', // (string)   Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
     'start'                 => 0,           // (numeric)  Offset / numbers of search results that will be skipped - could in theory be used for pagination.
     'max'                   => 3,           // (numeric)  Number of videos (or search results) that will be returned.
 Can be any number between 1 and 10!
     'apiVersion'            => 2,           // (numeric)  Version of the YouTube/Google API that will be used.
-    'class'       => ''           // (string)   You can specify an additional HTML class name for the wrapping <ul> element 'id'          => ''           // (string)   You can specify the HTML id attribute for the wrapping <ul> element.
+    'class'                 => ''           // (string)   You can specify an additional HTML class name for the wrapping <ul> element
+    'id'                    => ''           // (string)   You can specify the HTML id attribute for the wrapping <ul> element.
     'relation'              => 'postTags',  // (string)   Specify the kind of relation that shall be used for searching YouTube.
 Can either be 'postTile', 'postTags', or 'keywords' (in which case the attribute 'keywords' will be used).
     'terms'                 => '',          // (string)   Search YouTube for these terms.
-    'exact'       => false        // (bool)     Try to search for the exact phrase.
+    'exact'                 => false,       // (bool)     Try to search for the exact phrase.
+    'showvideotitle'        => true,        // (bool)     Display the video title, yes/no. Be aware that the key is all lower case!
+    'showvideodescription'  => true         // (bool)   Display the video description, yes/no. Be aware that the key is all lower case!
   )
 );